History of Jordan in Timeline

 Between 2004 and 2008, Jordan's economy grew at an average rate of 8% per annum.

-In 2004, Jordan's national football team reached the quarter-finals of the AFC Asian Cup.
+In 2004, Jordan reached the quarter-finals of the AFC Asian Cup.

 In 2004, the industrial sector in Jordan accounted for approximately 26% of the GDP.

-In November 2005, Al-Qaeda, under the leadership of Abu Musab al-Zarqawi, launched coordinated explosions in three hotel lobbies in Amman, Jordan, resulting in 60 deaths and 115 injuries.
-These bombings, which targeted civilians, triggered widespread outrage among Jordanians.
+In November 2005, Al-Qaeda, under Abu Musab al-Zarqawi, launched coordinated explosions in three hotel lobbies in Amman, resulting in 60 deaths and 115 injuries.
+These bombings, which targeted civilians, sparked widespread outrage and led to improved internal security in Jordan.

 2005: Establishment of the German Jordanian University

-In 2006, approximately 15,000 Lebanese immigrants arrived in Jordan following the Lebanon War.
+In 2006, about 15,000 Lebanese people immigrated to Jordan following the Lebanon War.

 In 2006, the Port of Aqaba was ranked as being the "Best Container Terminal" in the Middle East by Lloyd's List.